orasik/monolog-middleware/README.md

 # Monolog Logger Middleware
 Monolog Middleware to be used with PSR-7 middleware frameworks like Zend Expressive and Slim.

+**Now it does support Zend Expressive `2.*`**

+To use with Zend Expressive `1.*` please install version `1.1.4`

-The stable version now is *1.0* which has `loggables` setting inspired by Guzzle Log Format.
+ `loggables` setting inspired by Guzzle Log Format.
 You can set any data in request/response/headers that you want to log from config file rather than in code to give more flexibility in logging more/less data based on your needs.